 – Note: please note that the below information may be subject to change.
 Participants will receive final details by email in the week before the race –

-- Monkstown Course: Participants starting from Monkstown have to register at the Monkstown slip on Saturday 10 June between 11:30-12:30.
-A mandatory Participant Safety Briefing will be given there at 12:30.
-This means that it is no longer needed for Monkstown participants to travel to Crosshaven.
+- Monkstown Course: Participants starting from Monkstown have to register at the Monkstown slip, between 11:15-12:30, on the Saturday of the race.
+A mandatory Participant Safety Briefing will also be given there before the race.
+This means that it is not needed for Monkstown participants to travel to Crosshaven.

 Please note that it is your responsibility to advise us of any changes in your entry.
 Those who have failed to advise us of any changes may be eliminated from the prize categories.